-As part of my NSF Postdoctoral Fellowship, I coordinate this citizen science project with school students in Grades 6-12 in the Miami-Dade area to investigate how anoles use urban habitats.
+I coordinate this citizen science project with school students in Grades 6-12 in the Miami-Dade area to investigate how anoles use urban habitats.
 As part of the Fairchild Challenge, students work through diverse challenges to learn about ecology in the world around them and how they can be involved in STEM.
 We’ve expanded Lizards on the Loose to use the iNaturalist platform to gather data.
-Over 5,000 observations of anoles from the project are now available to scientists worldwide!
+Over 7,900 observations of anoles from the project are now available to scientists worldwide!

 In 2017-2018, we had more than 2200 observations of anoles from students at 47 schools across the Miami area.
-During this year’s project, students tracked whether the anoles they observed are using natural or human-made perches in their schools and communities.
-They made over 3100 observations of anoles, an incredible effort and a 40% increase from last year!
+During 2018-2019, students tracked whether the anoles they observed are using natural or human-made perches in their schools and communities and set a record of >3100 observations of anoles, an incredible effort and a 40% increase from the previous year.
+This year, even with a COVID shortened project, students still collected a massive 2600 (!) observations including data on whether anoles were found in the sun or shade.

 As part of the project, I also conduct remote “scientist in the classroom” visits to participating schools (via the magic of Skype and Gchat).
 It’s wonderful to meet the students working on the project, answer their questions about lizards (and many other topics), and discuss STEM careers!